gipi/blog/_posts/2018-10-28-processor-arithmetics.md

 tags: [arithmetic, low level, WIP]
 ---

-A thing that is overlooked is the way arithmetic operations work in a computer and specifically in the processing unit: not having a clear idea of how the operations are performed and their limitations can cause very important bug to happen and also help in case you want to reverse unknown code.
+A thing that is often overlooked is the way arithmetic operations work in a computer and specifically in the processing unit: not having a clear idea of how the operations are performed and their limitations can cause very important bug to happen and also help in case you want to reverse unknown code.

+In this I will explore how operation on integers (floating point will be treated in a specific, future, post).

 ## Integer encoding